StyveLioumba/docker-nosqldb-express-angular/readMe.md

 docker-compose up --build
 ```

-- Go to cassandra container
+- Wait until all container start and in another shell go to cassandra container

 ```bash
 docker exec -it dbCassandra sh